-1. Posting & Mailing - the sheriff or constable posts the paper(s) in a conspicuous place, usually on the door of the rented property, and a copy is mailed by first class mail to the tenant's address.
+1. Posting & Mailing - the sheriff or constable posts the paper(s) in a conspicuous place, usually on the door of the rented property, and the clerk's office mails a copy is mailed by first class mail to the tenant's address.